Epping, Victoria: Facilities

 One of Melbourne's many shopping centres, Pacific Epping, is located 500 m away from the Epping railway station.
 The Northern Hospital adjoins it.
 Dalton Village is a small shopping centre which is located on Dalton Road in Epping.
 There are many parks and reserves located throughout the suburb.

-A mobile library visits the Galada Community Centre in Epping.
-It is operated by Yarra Plenty Regional Library.
-In addition, a click and collect service operates five days a week, with regular storytime sessions.
+A public library click and collect service operates five days a week, with regular story time sessions at the Galada Community Centre Hub.
+It is managed by Yarra Plenty Regional Library.
+Their mobile library also stops weekly in Epping.

 Education

 There are several government and private schools in Epping, including one of the biggest Catholic High Schools in Australia; St Monica's College, and the second largest public school in Victoria; Mill Park Secondary College, with its senior campus located in the east of Epping, as well as Epping Secondary College and Lalor North Secondary College.
 Primary schools include Epping Primary School, opening in 1872, Epping Views Primary School, Greenbrook Primary School, Meadow Glen Primary School and St Peter's Primary School.

 Melbourne Polytechnic has a campus at Epping, which was developed in 1992 with State Government funding.
 Along with Melbourne Polytechnic rural training centres of Northern Lodge Equine Stud farm at Eden Park, a farm at Yan Yean and the Growling Frog Vineyard, the Epping campus of Melbourne Polytechnic is the largest provider in Victoria of training to the agriculture sector, offering courses from certificate to bachelor's degree level in Aquaculture, Equine Studies, Agriculture and Land Management and Viticulture and Winemaking.
 A new Green Skills Centre, built in 2009/2010, provides courses and training in renewable energy, sustainable design and building and construction.
 The campus boasts one of Victoria's few indoor recirculating aquaculture facilities.
 Many other vocational education and training courses are also available.